Engee documentation

 Memory estimate: 1.62 KiB, allocs estimate: 71.

-The minimum operation time on GPU is almost 10 thousand times less than the minimum computation time on CPU (41 microseconds vs. 384 milliseconds).
+The minimum operation time on the GPU is almost 10,000 times less than the minimum computing time on the GPU (41 microseconds versus 384 milliseconds).

 Conclusion

-Julia allows us to port computations to the GPU, so that a wide variety of application computations can be accelerated many times over without rewriting their code.
-We performed matrix multiplication on a CPU and on a graphics graphics card and determined that the graphics graphics graphics card multiplies 1000 by 1000 square matrices consisting of random complex numbers tens of thousands of times faster than a CPU.
+Julia allows you to transfer calculations to the GPU, so that a wide variety of applied calculations can be accelerated many times without rewriting their code.
+We performed matrix multiplication on the processor and on the graphics card and determined that square matrices measuring 1000 by 1000, consisting of random complex numbers, the graphics card multiplies tens of thousands of times faster than the CPU.